 “Astronomers examine the positions, motions, and properties of celestial objects.
 Astrology attempts to study how those positions, motions, and properties affect people and events on Earth.” (skyandtelescope.com).

-Astrology is more of a pseudo-science that revolves around the belief that the position of planetary objects such as the Sun, Moon and planets during an individual’s birth have a major role in the determination of an individual’s present and future.
+Astrology is more of a pseudo-science that revolves around the belief that the position of planetary objects, such as the Sun, Moon and planets, during an individual’s birth have a major role in determining that person’s present and future.
 In addition to horoscopes, the field of astrology extends to tarot cards, psychic reading, numerology, and palmistry.
-Astrology, however, makes no attempt to measure its predictive human behavior results, and not being a science means that there are no accredited degrees in the subject offered by universities.
+Nevertheless, astrology, makes no attempt to measure its predictive human behavior results.
+Astrology not being a science also means that universities do not offer accredited degrees in the subject.

-Astronomy is a natural science that studies celestial phenomena and objects in the universe, and the processes that govern their life cycles.
-As such, it is possible to obtain an accredited college degree in the subject, and university students that major in astronomy are also expected to have an aptitude for physics and mathematics.
+Yes, astronomy is a natural science that studies celestial phenomena and objects in the universe, and the processes that govern their life cycles.
+As such, it is possible to obtain an accredited college degree in the subject.
+University students majoring in astronomy are also expected to have an aptitude for physics and mathematics.

-Ancient people also believed that their gods lived amongst the stars, and each night when they looked up to the sky, they would make observations of the celestial bodies, wonder as to their origin, and create stories associated with their religious beliefs.
-In addition to studying the movements of the Sun, Moon, and planets, over time the stars were organized into constellations, with those appearing in the sun’s path (ecliptic) arranged into twelve 30 degree divisions known as the zodiac.
-Astrologers assert that whatever zodiac constellations the Sun appears in an at the time of a person’s birth will then determine their personalities.
+Ancient people also believed that their gods lived amongst the stars.
+And each night when they looked up to the sky, they would make observations of the celestial bodies, wonder as to their origin, and create stories associated with their religious beliefs.
+Over time, the stars were organized into constellations.
+Those appearing in the Sun’s path (ecliptic) were deemed especially important, and were arranged into twelve 30 degree divisions known as the zodiac.
+Astrologers assert that whatever zodiac constellations the Sun appears in an at the time of a person’s birth, known as their zodiac sign, will determine their personality.